 This is the most typical type of composting and a good jumping-off point if you wanted to take it to the next level.
 You can keep a small bin or container on the kitchen counter or under the sink.
 I use this ceramic one, it has a built-in charcoal filter to help with smells, stainless steel is another great option.
 These smaller bins are great for apartments or smaller kitchens.

 Check out the Best Indoor, Urban Compost Bins & Kitchen Compost Systems for my top pick at home bins.
 And if you need a bag to put your compost in, you need to know which is the better option.

 How To Start a Compost pile:

-Add you matter, shred or chop items into small pieces, these are easier to breakdown.
+Add your matter, shred or chop items into small pieces, these are easier to break down.

 When you turn your pile, add some water, if you notice when you dig in it's dry, add water and if you see it's on the wet side, don't water it for a few days.
 Just keep checking it.

 When you add new matter to your pile, turn it over, this will help speed up the decaying process.
 If your pile is warm when you touch it and there is steam coming off it, it's working its magic.